-There are many ways to land a well-paying job in tech.
-This includes attending a college known to churn out high earners in computer science, engineering, web development, etc.
+There are many ways to land a well-paying job in the tech industry.
+This includes attending a college known to churn out high earners in areas like computer science, engineering, and web development.

-We looked into research from Burning Glass Institute, a nonprofit that studies employment trends, to get data on the best colleges for students hoping to land high-paying tech jobs.
+But which ones are the most promising?
+We looked into research from Burning Glass Institute, a nonprofit that studies employment trends, to get data on the best colleges for students hoping to land lucrative jobs in tech.

 Here are the 16 top colleges helping their graduates get ahead financially with the highest-paying tech jobs.